Hillside, New Jersey: Local government

 Hillside is governed by the Faulkner Act (formally known as the Optional Municipal Charter Law), under the Mayor-Council form of New Jersey municipal government (plan 4), as implemented as of July 1, 1997.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the mayor and the seven-member Township Council, all elected to four-year terms of office on a non-partisan basis as part of the November general election in odd-numbered years.
 Four council members come from wards, and three are elected at-large.
 The four ward seats all come up for election together and the mayoral and at-large seats come up for vote together two years later.
 In August 2010, the council voted to shift municipal elections from May to November, to be held in conjunction with the general election.

-As of 2025, the Mayor of Hillside is Dahlia O. Vertreese, whose term of office ends December 31, 2025.
-Members of the Township Council are Council President Craig Epps (At-large, 2025), Lisa Bonanno (At-large, 2025), David Feuerstein (Ward 4, 2027), Andrea Hyatt (Ward 1, 2027), Daryl Joyner (Ward 3, 2027), Robert Rios (At-large, 2025), and Salonia Saxton (Ward 2, 2027).
+As of 2026, the Mayor of Hillside is Andrea Hyatt, whose term of office ends December 31, 2029.
+Members of the Township Council are Council President Angela Garretson (Ward 2, 2027), Lisa Bonanno (At-large, 2029), George Cook III (Ward 1, appointed to an unexpired term ending 2027), Armando DaSilva (At-large, 2029), David Feuerstein (Ward 4, 2027), Daryl Joyner (Ward 3, 2027), and Calvert Lofton (At-large, 2029).

 In the 2017 general election, none of the candidates for mayor or at-large council seats crossed the 50% threshold, leading to a December run-off between Dahlia Vertreese and Jorge A. Batista, the two top candidates for mayor, and the top six for council, consisting of the three-person slates affiliated with the two mayoral candidates.
 The runoff was won by Vertreese and her slate.